Swiss Parliament, Bern

 Switzerland has a long tradition of democracy.
 The Swiss Constitution was written nearly 150 years ago, when the old confederation of independent cantons was replaced by a federal state.

-The Bundeshaus, or House of Parliament, is the seat of Swiss Government.
+The Bern.
 It could easily be mistaken for a U.S. state capitol with its Florentine architecture and central dome.
 The oldest part of the building, the West wing, dates back to 1856.
-A guidebook from the turn of the century titled Switzerland: Picturesque and Descriptive had this to say about the Bundeshaus:
+A guidebook from the turn of the 20th Century titled Switzerland: Picturesque and Descriptive had this to say about the Bundeshaus:, or , is the seat of government in the Swiss capital of

 If you're wondering why the Bundeshaus is described as "two great buildings," there's a simple explanation: The central connecting portion of the structure, with its massive dome, wasn't completed until 1902.
 This 20th Century addition contains the chambers of Switzerland's two legislative bodies: the Nationalrat and the Stšnderat, which are comparable to the U.S. House of Representatives and Senate.